 Prior to joining Cerity Partners, Kate was a Director (SVP) at Barclays Wealth and Investment Management, counseling corporate executives and high net worth individuals and families on their finances, taxes, investments, wealth transfer plans, and charitable initiatives.
 For ten years she was a Partner of The Ayco Company, a Goldman Sachs Company, where she served as a lead advisor to many of the firm’s clients.
 Kate worked for three years in the Family Wealth Planning practice of Arthur Andersen LLP.
 She began her professional career as a corporate attorney in Chicago.

 Kate earned her Bachelor of Arts, with Honors, from Williams College and her Juris Doctor from the University of Chicago.
 She is a Certified Public Accountant, a Certified Financial Planner CFP® and a member of the Illinois Bar.
-Kate serves on the boards of Truth in Accounting as well as Friends of the Parks.
-She is a member of the Alumnae and Professional Advisory Councils of Chicago Foundation for Women and serves on the Advisory Board for DePaul University’s Masters of Wealth Management Program.
+Kate serves on the board of directors of Truth in Accounting.
+She is also an active member of the Alumnae and Professional Advisory Councils of Chicago Foundation for Women where she serves on their finance committee.

-Prior to joining Cerity Partners, Ekaterina was an Associate Managing Director at Lebenthal Family Office LLC, where she served a diverse group of high net worth clients.
-While at Lebenthal, Ekaterina received her CDFA designation and started working with matrimonial attorneys, providing them with divorce financial consulting services such as asset tracing, lifestyle analysis, and forensic accounting.
-Prior to Lebenthal Family Office, she was a Tax and Family Office Manager at Executive Monetary Management Inc., a division of Neuberger Berman LLC.
+Prior to joining Cerity Partners, Ekaterina was an Associate Managing Director at Lebenthal Family Office LLC, where she served a diverse group of high-net-worth clients.
+Before Lebenthal Family Office, she was a Tax and Family Office Manager at Executive Monetary Management Inc., a division of Neuberger Berman LLC.
 Ekaterina started her professional career at Ernst & Young LLP.